walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-WALLET.md

 ## Prerequisites

+Client-attestation contexts use the conformance-only Wallet API2 configuration at `config/conformance-wallet-service.conf` in this runner directory.
-For any `client_attestation` context, configure the Wallet API2 instance with the local, test-only attestation endpoint below before starting it.
+It points Wallet API2 to the local, test-only attestation endpoint below.
 The runner starts this endpoint on port `7007`, signs attestations with its bundled test key, and the suite trusts its corresponding test certificate chain.

 ```hocon
 attestationConfig {